 Industry Analysis & Industry Trends

 The Pharmaceutical Product Manufacturing industry is dominated by major global pharmaceutical groups, although only a small number are engaged in local manufacture of active pharmaceutical ingredients.
 An increasing number of firms are limiting their Australian involvement to the later stages of the manufacturing process, such as dispensing, packaging and the fill-and-finish stage.
 A large number of players also restrict their Australian activities to purely distribution.

-As with the global pharmaceutical industry, the local industry is currently contending with the fallout associated with the patent cliff.
-Between 2011 and 2015, some of the world's highest selling drugs have already lost or are due to lose patent protection... purchase to read more
+Like the global pharmaceutical industry, the domestic industry is currently contending with the fallout of the patent cliff.
+Since 2011, some of the world's highest selling drugs have already lost or are due to lose patent protection... purchase to read more

 Industry Report - Industry Investment Chapter